danbauman77/tophat/README.md

 <p><h2><strong>What's This Stuff About PPP Loans and WARN Alerts?</strong></h2></p>

-<p>Congizent of the value information contained in this dataset, I took the time to query (by keyword) two additional sources of information before I published it here on Github.
+<p>Cognizant of the value information contained in this dataset, I took the time to query (by keyword) two additional sources of information before I published it here on Github.
 I added links to:</p>
 <ol>
   <li> Hits I got using ProPublica's <a href="https://projects.propublica.org/coronavirus/bailouts/" target="_blank">searchable database of Small Business Administration PPP loans</a></li>
   <li> Hits I got searching through WARN alerts published by 40+ states for 2020 and 2021</li>